Chobbes/c495-presentation-2015/speech.md

 Examples
 --------

 If you're familiar with functional programming in the ML dialects this should be fairly familiar to you.
-For programming this is not really any different than how
+This is not terribly different than how you would write a program in Haskell or Ocaml.
+It's a similar functional style.
+That said you should be aware that Coq is not Turing complete (as we will discuss later), and as a result you will not be able to express certain programs within it.
+By default all recursion must be structural, however as long as you can show that a recursion is well-founded then you should be able to implement it in Coq, but you will have to prove it.

+Beyond the typical functional programming, Coq supports a tactics based proof assistant.
+This thing looks really weird until you actually walk through an example, but it essentially boils down to writing down the steps for a math proof.
+However, in math proofs you often rewrite things explicitly, and you end up with something somewhat readable.
+The proofs in Coq consist of brief tactics, and it's pretty much impossible to read at first -- you really need to step through the proofs in Coq because it will show you the proof state.

 Continuing On...
 ----------------